-Education is a long process (formal education takes years), and we want to teach our children to love learning and be life long learners.
+Ideally, learning is a life long process (enough though formal education only involves our school years).
+As our kids grow up, we want to teach our children to love learning and be life long learners.
 Life offers many new discoveries every day.
-We want to teach our children to find new ways to learn.
+We want to teach our children to find new ways to learn from their experiences.

-Motivating children to love education and learning is difficult.
+Motivating children to love learning can be more difficult.
 It should not include bribes or promises of video game time or other electronics.
 Bribing your child will not teach them to love learning, it will teach them to take an action for what’s in it for me.

-Today’s Tuesday Ten list shares creative ways to help your child get involved in actively learning and see how what they have learned in school applies to them today.
+Here are some creative ways to help your kids learn from experience and get involved in active learning and see how what they have learned in school applies to them today.

-10 Ways to Motivate Your Child to Love Learning
+10 Ways Learning Through Experience Will Help Your Kids Love Learning

 - Read books by great authors together.
 Read the books out loud.
 As you read the story, talk through the ideas in the book.